Compact Dental Template Customisation in 46 Days, ~14 Hours — White-Label Delivery for a US Marketing Agency

 The agency had a retained dental client in Atlanta — Brown Dental, a general dental practice — and called for a customisation against the agency’s branded “dental-template10” template.
 The Figma per-page reference was supplied; our job was to customise the template to staging on Kinsta against that reference and move it through the agency’s review cycle to live cutover.

-The ask was specific to the template-customisation discipline: do not modify shared template components, customise per-site overrides only, follow the Figma design across each page, and return the site through the agency’s QA cycle for sign-off.
+The ask spelled out the rules of template customisation: do not modify shared template components, customise per-site overrides only, follow the Figma design across each page, and return the site through the agency’s QA cycle for sign-off.
 Stay outside the client-facing loop throughout.
 Customisation requests, design clarifications, and the end-client relationship management remain the agency’s territory.
 The customisation window was one week before the first QA pass landed on 18 December — too compressed for template-level remediation of Figma inconsistencies, so the build proceeded with the ‘dental-template10’ baseline as-is.

 How We Did It

 1. Per-page customisation against the agency’s Figma.
 The build worked through the agency’s “dental-template10” branded template, customising homepage, services lander, individual service pages, doctor bio, smile gallery, contact, and supporting pages against the per-page Figma reference.
-Per-site overrides held the customisation; shared template components were not touched, preserving the template system’s integrity for other practices on the same template.
+Per-site overrides held the customisation.
+We did not touch shared template components, preserving the template system’s integrity for other practices on the same template.

 2. Style-drift catches mid-sprint.
 During the build, several places where consecutive Figma sections carried inconsistent treatments — different title styles within a single visual rhythm, mixed H2 registers across sequential sections, spacing inconsistencies that would read as visible drift on a desktop scan — surfaced during the customisation pass rather than at QA review.
-Each was raised to the agency for a Figma decision rather than corrected independently, because a self-directed fix that guessed the agency’s preferred resolution risked rework if the agency’s original intent was different — and the seven-pass QA cycle had no margin for a rework pass.
+We raised each to the agency for a Figma decision rather than correcting it independently, because a self-directed fix that guessed the agency’s preferred resolution risked rework if the agency’s original intent was different — and the seven-pass QA cycle had no margin for a rework pass.

-4. Compressed-schedule discipline through the agency relationship.
+4. Holding the compressed schedule through the agency relationship.
 The post-launch backlog stayed thin — the dense QA cadence absorbed the corrections that on a longer-schedule engagement might have surfaced as post-launch tickets.
-The discipline-evidence here is the QA cycle density (7 rounds across a 46-day window) and the absence of a long post-launch tail; the engagement closed on the agency’s compressed cadence rather than spilling into a fix-loop after handoff.
+The proof here is the QA cycle density (7 rounds across a 46-day window) and the absence of a long post-launch tail.
+The engagement closed on the agency’s compressed cadence rather than spilling into a fix-loop after handoff.

 Seven QA rounds across 38 days — starting 18 December and closing 24 January — every pass confirming the previous round’s fixes had landed before the next reviewer opened the site.
 The dense cadence was what absorbed the corrections; there was no post-handoff fix loop because there was no room for one inside a deadline that had to clear Christmas.